vshymanskyy/muon/README.md

 # MUON
 µON is object notation format with some good properties for M2M communication.
+It is intended to be used in IoT applications, for example as payload in MQTT or as stand-alone communication protocol.

 µ[mju:] stands for "micro", like microcontroller is sometimes abbreviated "µC".